 I thought about this sadly as I walked home.
 I wondered why I thought every part of the country would be the same.
 I wondered why I wanted to live alone.
-I wondered if living alone would truly toss me over the edge—from mildly amusing to the creep on the bus everyone avoids.
+I wondered if living alone would truly toss me over the edge—from mildly amusing to the creep on the bus.

 And then it came to me in one glorious and not-at-all-cliché stroke of inspiration.
 Everybody is weird.
-Whether it’s the average millennial who looks at a bouquet and thinks “damn, grocery shopping’s not done yet” or the student who feels the need to hug clean kitchen counters because “they’re so pretty,” everyone has a version of themselves they want to run screaming from.
+Whether it’s the average millennial who looks at a bouquet and thinks “lunch time!” or the student who feels the need to hug clean kitchen counters because “they’re so pretty,” everyone has a version of themselves they want to run screaming from.

-As I saw it, there was only one way to keep myself from crossing over to the dark side— guidelines.
-If I wanted to live alone and still remember how to behave around people in a closed setting, some rules were all I needed.
+As I saw it, there was only one way to keep myself from crossing over to the dark side.
+If I wanted to live alone and still remember how to behave around people in a closed setting, a few rules were all I needed.

 - When there are people in the apartment and you’re doing the dishes, leave pants on.
 When there are people in the apartment, the dishes can wait.

 - Not everyone cares about important social issues.
-So if a guest says something like “my life is so unfair,” it’s not an invitation to rant about the real meaning of unfair.
-It’s tempting to say “Your life is unfair?
+So if a guest says “my life is so unfair,” don’t rant about the real meaning of unfair.
+Don’t say “Your life is unfair?
 Bartenders serve margaritas and martinis and wines in fancy glasses that look great in pictures.
 Meanwhile, my Pepsi comes in a plastic glass with a straw.
 That’s not just mean, it’s illogical.
 I’m sober.
-I’m least likely to shatter your stupid glass in between slurs.
+I’m least likely to shatter your stupid glass.
 And how do you reward those odds?
-By making me feel like your ten-year-old cousin.”
-No one wants to hear these random thoughts.
-They’re only to be voiced out dramatically when alone.
+By making me feel like your eight-year-old cousin.”

-- It’s considered weird to sit in the closet when there’s a perfectly good couch in the living area.
+- Don’t sit in the closet when there’s a perfectly good couch in the living area.